Leaders.com

 Failing Against Intense Competition

 Personal computers were an emerging market where multiple companies—Apple, Epson, Commodore, and more—were fighting over customers.
-To be sure, the first IBM PC was impressive with its 16 KB of RAM, 16-bit CPU, and two floppy drives, but the company failed to properly anticipate how high the demand would be for PCs.
+To be sure, when IBM created their first PC, it was impressive with its 16 KB of RAM, 16-bit CPU, and two floppy drives, but the company failed to properly anticipate how high the demand would be for PCs.
 That left the door open for clones of its machine to pick up the slack.

 More competition meant lower prices, and before long, IBM was no longer dictating the terms of the market.
-Instead, they were reacting to the changes, always seeming a step or two behind.
+Instead, they were reacting to the changes, always seeming a step or two behind with outdated information.

 IBM’s machines were of high quality, but that meant a higher price.
 Compared to their rivals, IBM’s computers were expensive, and the profits were minimal.
 As a result of all these factors, IBM’s share of the PC market declined from an impressive 80 percent in 1982 to a distressing 20 percent by 1992.